Colin-Loh/personal-blog/app/content/posts/terraform-azuread-service-principal.md

 # Creating Application Registration

-Once we have provisioned our `well_known` Service Principal, we will need to create an Application Registration before we can create our SPN.
+Once we have provisioned our `well_known` Service Principal, we will need to create an Application Registration before our SPN.
 We will use `dynamic` block which iterate over roles and scopes to configure access permissions dynamically based on input variables.

 ```jsx
 dynamic "resource_access" {